 Hallucinogens are drugs that distort the way you see the world around you.
-They can cause you to hallucinate or see things that are not real which make it really hard to communicate with someone who is abusing drugs like LSD or mushrooms.
+They can cause you to hallucinate or see things that are not real which makes it really hard to communicate with someone who is abusing drugs like LSD or mushrooms.

 The Risks of Hallucinogen Addiction

 Hallucinations occur, leading to a user seeing, hearing, smelling and feeling things that are not actually real.
 Consuming hallucinogenic drugs have short-term and long-term effects.
 Users often begin to experience effects within 20-90 minutes of consumption and trips can last nearly 12 hours.
-Depending how much of the drug is consumed and other variables, a mix of enhanced understanding, anxiety, nightmares, emotions of despair and horrific thoughts can occur.
+Depending on how much of the drug is consumed and other variables, a mix of enhanced understanding, anxiety, nightmares, emotions of despair and horrific thoughts can occur.
 Long-term effects of hallucinogen drug abuse can include hallucinogen persisting perception disorder, known as HPPD, and persistent psychosis.